luisgonzalezvalencia/luisgonzalezvalencia/README.md

 ### Hi there 👋
-I'm Luis Gonzalez, a software developer with over 10 years of experience.
+I'm Luis Gonzalez, a Software Developer and Information Systems Engineer with over 10 years of experience.
 My gig?
 Crafting and tweaking SaaS systems to make customers happy and keep companies thriving.

 - 🔭 Right now, I'm diving deep into coding at Provisions Group (former LogicCadence) as a Senior Software Engineer.
 - 🌱 I'm a Information System Engineer.